FDSN/StationXML/docs/level-response.rst

    .. container:: description

       Allowable values are:"LAPLACE (RADIANS/SECOND)", "LAPLACE (HERTZ)", "DIGITAL (Z-TRANSFORM)".
-For an analog stage this should be the units of the poles and zeros of the Laplace Transform, either: "LAPLACE (RADIANS/SECOND)" or "LAPLACE (HERTZ)".
-For a digial z-transform (e.g., for an IIR filter), this should be "DIGITAL (Z-TRANSFORM)".
+      For an analog stage this should be the units of the poles and zeros of the Laplace Transform, either:
+      "LAPLACE (RADIANS/SECOND)" or "LAPLACE (HERTZ)".
+      For a digial z-transform (e.g., for an IIR filter), this should be "DIGITAL (Z-TRANSFORM)"

+.

    .. container:: example